mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 * Professional standard work that fulfils the required design elements and shows creativity.
 This is an excellent design that looks and feels professional.

 ## Writing and content

+Marked by reading content.
+We will pay attention to the overall word count, which is created automatically from your source code.

 * No attempt to add content.
 * Little attempt to add content - may still contain placeholder text like lorem ipsum.